Proposed Impact Fee Updates: Mobility Fee, Fire and Rescue Impact Fee, Library System Impact Fee and Water and Wastewater Connection Fees

 - The Seminole County Road Impact Fee was established in 1985.
 The funds collected under this program have been used to help construct road facilities and provide road improvements to help accommodate the transportation demands of new growth.
 The Road Impact Fees have not been increased in 25 years, and an update to this program is needed in order to apply modern methodologies and planning strategies, to update to current data, and to apply current construction costs.
 The Road Impact Fee program is scheduled to sunset at the end of 2021.

-Based on the studies to described above, below are proposed “Not to Exceed” Impact Fee Rates, which if adopted by the Board of County Commissioners at their meeting on May 11, 2021, would become effective on June 29, 2021.
+Based on the studies to described above, below are proposed “Not to Exceed” Impact Fee Rates, which if adopted by the Board of County Commissioners at their meeting on June 22, 2021, would become effective tenatively on June 29, 2021.
 The proposed rates are being posted to meet the statutory requirement of publication ninety (90) days prior to their effective date.